 Nail bars are becoming more widespread due to the increasing popularity of acrylic nails.
-An investigation by the Chartered Institute of Environmental Health (CIEH) has reported that one in five nail bars could pose a significant risk to health because of dangerous procedures, poor hygiene, inadequate ventilation and the use of certain chemicals.
+An investigation by the Chartered Institute of Environmental Health (CIEH) has reported that one in five nail bars could pose a significant risk to health because of dangerous procedures, especially:

-If you are the owner or manager of a nail bar, you do not require a licence but you need to be aware of these hazards and adopt safe working procedures.
-This will ensure cosmetic procedures on nails do not lead to health and safety problems for your nail technicians and/or your clients.
+If you‘re the owner/manager of a nail bar you do not need a licence, but you do need to be aware of these potential hazards and adopt safe working procedures.
+This will ensure cosmetic procedures on nails do not lead to health and safety problems for your nail technicians or your clients.

-There is the potential for exposure to hazardous dust and vapours from chemicals and solvents used in nail bars.
-Through inhalation, ingestion or skin contact, this may lead to work-related illnesses including nasal and respiratory problems, asthma, and dermatitis.
+Repeated inhalation, ingestion or skin contact, may lead to work-related illnesses including nasal and respiratory problems, asthma, and dermatitis.

 There is the potential for problems associated with client’s hands, and contracting bacterial, viral and fungal infections during cosmetic nail procedures.

-Further information and advice on all health and safety matters in nail bars is available using the following links:
+You’ll find further helpful information and advice on health and safety in nail bars via the following links:

-If you are a client and have concerns about a salon you visit, we advise you to ask them about their procedures and whether they adopt safe work standards as described above.
+If you’re a client and have concerns about a salon you visit, we advise you to ask them about their procedures and whether they adopt safe work standards as described above.